 - Genius Loci: The sun is pissed off about the solar scooping.

 - Glowing Eyes of Doom: The signature defining characteristic and weapon of those possessed by the sun.
 Used with terrifying effectiveness when the Doctor reveals his glowing eyes just before he forces them shut as the sun begins to possess him.

-- Homage: A sentient celestial body has its substance stolen for use as fuel.
-In revenge, it possesses the thieves, giving them Glowing Eyes Of Doom, and makes them kill others.
+- Internal Homage: A sentient celestial body has its substance stolen for use as fuel.
+In revenge, it possesses the thieves, giving them Glowing Eyes of Doom, and makes them kill others.
 It also starts drawing the ship towards it.
 The only way to avoid a collision is to jettison all the stolen material.